 Miller 250DX Pulser Sequencer Build

-Supporting a company’s like Miller Electric is undoubtedly commendable and by doing so it bring innovation.
+Supporting a company’s like Miller Electric is undoubtedly commendable and by doing so it brings innovation.
 However, when a company resort to price gouging and charging customers exorbitantly for accessories and upgrades, it becomes imperative to address this issue.
 Introducing my Do It Yourself Pulser and Sequencer solutions, designed to empower you to take matters into your own hands.
 With these innovative alternatives, so you can bid farewell to millers inflated prices and reclaim control over your Tig Welder.
 The firmware is already in your welder!

-Miller Pulser Option (300548) July 2023 $423.99 Ouch!
+Miller Pulser Option (300548) March 2024 $444.99 Ouch!

-Miller Sequencer Option (300547) July 2023 $676.99 Bigger Ouch!
+Miller Sequencer Option (300547) March 2024 $709.99 Bigger Ouch!

 DIY Option #1: Get it Done Fast and Efficiently But Ugly – Dead Bug Style!

 If you’re skilled with a soldering iron and can navigate through a basic schematics, we have an incredibly cost-effective solution for you.
 It’s time to embrace the “quick and dirty” approach and opt for the Dead Bug method.
 By utilizing this technique, you’ll be able to swiftly add pulser and sequencer to your your miller 250DX without breaking the bank.
 With a pinch of resourcefulness and a touch of creativity, you’ll be amazed at what you can achieve.
+For best results use good quality wire and the shortest wire runs that you.

 Parts List..

-1 On/Off Switch Momentary Normaly Open.
+1 On/Off Switch Momentary Normally Open.

 1 LED 3.3V

-3 10K Ohm Potentiometers .250 (6.35mm) Diameter Bushing (Miller uses Clarostat 388 Series V38810KZ With an Custom Long Bushing)
+3 10K Ohm Potentiometers .250 (6.35mm or 7mm) Diameter Bushing (Miller uses Clarostat 388 Series V38810KZ Carbon Pots with a Custom Bushing Length)

 3 Knobs